 - Private Sector Development

 - NGO Management

 - Oceanic Studies

 Specialized fields are subject to approval by a faculty committee and are coordinated by the student and the academic advisor.
 Students often pursue geographic areas of concentration such as Africa, Latin America, or Southeast Asia Area Studies within the context of our functional fields.

 As a reminder, please note:

-For more detailed information about a Self-Designed Field of Study, please refer to page 25 of the Student Handbook.
+For more detailed information about a Self-Designed Field of Study, please refer to the Student Handbook.